ppapotti/rudik-1/README.md

 # RuDiK

 This repository contains a Java implementation of RuDiK, a system for discovering of positive and negative logical rules over RDF knowledge graphs.
-The prototype was first developed as a research project under the database group of Prof. Paolo Papotti at Ira A. Fulton Schools of Engineering, Arizona State University
+The prototype was first developed as a research project under the database group of Prof. Paolo Papotti at EURECOM, France.

 The current implementation works against a Knowledge Graph specified as a http SPARQL endpoint, please have a look at the src/main/config/Configuration.xml on how to specify the http endpoint and various parameter of the system.